marrlab/InstantDL/instantdl/README.md

 "batchsize": 2, # Set the batchsize depeding on your GPU capabilities "iterations_over_dataset": 200, # Set how many iterations over the dataset should be taken for learning.
-It might stop automatically if no improvement on the validation set was measured after 25 epochs
+It might stop automatically if no improvement on the validation set was measured after 25 epochs "semi_supervised": true # set to true to enable semi-supervised learning

 Set data augmentation parameters here "save_augmented_images": false, # true or false